cristinabcn/course-dbt/greenery/Week1/README.md

 Question 1 : How many users do we have?
 130 Distinct Users

-SELECT COUNT (DISTINCT user_id) FROM stg_postgres_users
+SELECT COUNT (DISTINCT user_id)
+FROM stg_postgres_users

 Question 2 : On average, how many orders do we receive per hour?
-361 orders / 48 h + 7,52 orders per hour on average
+7,52 orders per hour on average

 SELECT